-Leftist organizing also looks to have aided Biden’s victory, given that it increased turnout in several key districts like that of Ilhan Omar’s in Minnesota and especially Rashida Tlaib’s in Michigan.
+Leftist organising also looks to have aided Biden’s victory, given that it increased turnout in several key districts like that of Ilhan Omar’s in Minnesota and especially Rashida Tlaib’s in Michigan.
 “You get what you organise for,” Omar said.
 Indeed, their efforts, combined with others like that of UNITE HERE, the hospitality workers union with a multiracial and strongly immigrant membership that claimed the “largest overall door-to-door canvassing operations in Nevada, Arizona, Florida, and Pennsylvania”, may have actually delivered the election for the Democrats.

-Biden, by contrast, not only didn’t run as a socialist, he repeatedly emphasized that he had defeated one, Bernie Sanders, in the Democratic primary.
+Biden, by contrast, not only didn’t run as a socialist, he repeatedly emphasised that he had defeated one, Bernie Sanders, in the Democratic primary.
 “I am not a socialist,” he bragged in September.
 “I beat the socialist.
 That’s how I got elected.
 That’s how I got the nomination.
 Do I look like a socialist?
 Look at my career — my whole career.”

 Indeed, a cursory look back at the 77-year-old’s decades-long political career shows that, far from being a leftist, he has governed much more like a Republican.
 From his support of violent military intervention, like the war in Iraq, to his crucial role in the expansion of the carceral system, to his steadfast support of corporate power, Biden has consistently opposed any policy that is even vaguely progressive.
 As Branko Marcetic argues in Yesterday’s Man: The Case Against Joe Biden, the 46th president was a central player in the Democratic party’s rightward turn, which paved the way for the ascension of Donald Trump and the far right.